Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Extracting sample-efficient training sets from

 \subsection{Model and training}

-We start by training an inflection model on the gold-standard training data, denoted as $D_{train}$.
-Following \citet{wu_applying_2021,liu_analogy_2020}, we employ Transformer \citep{vaswani2017attention} as our inflection model.
+We start by training an inflection model $\mathcal{M}$ on the gold-standard training data, denoted as $D_{train}$.
+Following \citet{wu_applying_2021,liu_can_2022}, we employ Transformer \citep{vaswani2017attention} for $\mathcal{M}$.
 We use the fairseq package \citep{ott_fairseq_2019} for training our models and list our hyperparameter settings in \Appendix{app:hyperparams}.
-Our initial models are trained on 100 gold-standard examples, adhering to the the low-resource setting for SIGMORPHON 2018 shared task for each language we consider.
+We conduct all of our experiments with $\lvert \Dtrain\rvert=100$ gold-standard examples, adhering to the the low-resource setting for SIGMORPHON 2018 shared task for each language.
+We next describe the construction of $\Dsyntrainsmall$.